-There are three general methods of determining MIC.
+There are three general methods of determining minimum inhibitory concentration.
 These are the serial dilution, disc diffusion, and gradient diffusion methods.
 In practice, there are commercially available methods that are widely used to make determining the MIC efficient and affordable.

 In this method, the antibiotic is diluted in several two-fold decreasing concentrations.
 The broth or agar containing the dilution multiples is then inoculated with bacterial isolate of interest and incubated for 18-24 hours at 35 degrees C.